There are many ways to meditate and today we will bring you a Super simple Meditation training online guide for complete beginners!

 Conscious / Concentrated

 This type of meditation is sitting or laying comfortably in silence, concentrating all of your mind on a single point, thought or object.
-Minimising all other thoughts and distractions.
+Minimizing all other thoughts and distractions.
 Being totally focused.

 Getting Started with your meditation training